AdamProbert/sony-data/questions/question_1.md

 GROUP BY LevelName;
 ```

+## What is wrong with this query, and why?

-> Assumption: Using Postgresql Database
+> Assumption: Using Postgresql database

 ## Answer